Speed and scale

 Take Keanu Reeves.
 His face is almost free of the usual markers like greed, arrogance, dishonesty, envy.
 It radiates calm authority and trust.
 And if you’ve read

-For me, the training wasn’t about “spotting” others.
-It was about understanding others and myself.
+For me, the training wasn’t about “spotting” others, it was about understanding them.

-I noticed that when I’m overly critical of myself, it shows up in a subtle upper-lip movement, a trace of disgust.
-I don’t want to walk through life like this.
+I noticed that when I’m overly critical of myself, it shows up in a subtle upper-lip movement.
 My mother was right.
-It might stay.
+It might stay and I don't want that.

 The lesson?